 Could we imagine a home that conforms to our activities?
 Rose looks forward to a time when our living spaces are able to hide things we don’t need, in the hope that people can get by with much less space.
 He provided an example of of a company Ori Systems (which spun out of the MIT Media Lab) operates a compact module that incorporates a bed and a closet on one side, and a home office and an entertainment suite on the other.

-At CES this year, Hyundai offered their idea of a future home where the car actually blends in with the home.
+At CES, Hyundai offered their idea of a future home where the car actually blends in with the home.
 This polished mockup explores this future in detail.
 While docked with the home, the car is able connect to the home network, physically integrate into the room and fully integrate with the home.
-The car could share air conditioning duties with the home's central system, act as extra space for sitting, lounging or sleeping, provide emergency power from its hydrogen fuel cell during outages or even physically move its seats into the room space when the owner has guests over.
+The car could share air conditioning duties with the home’s central system, act as extra space for sitting, lounging or sleeping, provide emergency power from its hydrogen fuel cell during outages or even physically move its seats into the room space when the owner has guests over.

 Public Spaces Dream

 Inspired by a project from Philips LumiMotion, Rose talked about the dream we all have to be acknowledged and be seen by the city.
 The lights shown below have sensors that let people “follow the light,” as if they were Peter Pan chasing Tinker Bell, by illuminating as you walk by them.